Current Poet Laureate: Ashley Cornelius

 - At the discretion of the Laureate, present a proposal for a culminating project or publication, to be approved by the Steering Committee, for additional compensation.

-Compensation The Pikes Peak Poet Laureate will receive $10,000 over two years for performing all required duties, with an optional additional $1,000 for a culminating project in the second year of the term.
+Compensation The Pikes Peak Poet Laureate will receive $10,000 over four years for performing all required duties, with an optional additional $1,000 for a culminating project in the second year of the term.

 - Base Honorarium per year: $2,000